Frequently Asked Questions About Otoplasty

 2. How is otoplasty performed?

-Except in children, the operation is often performed as an outpatient procedure under local or regional anesthesia.
-In young children (usually under the age of 8), general anesthesia is usually used to keep them from moving about.
+Otoplasty is usually performed by a board-certified plastic surgeon, an ENT (ear, nose and throat) surgeon or a board-certified facial plastic surgeon.
+In adults, otoplasty is usually performed as an outpatient procedure under local or regional anesthesia.
+In children under the age of 8, general anesthesia is usually administered to keep them still during the procedure.
 All incisions are made behind the ear so there are no visible scars after the operation.
-If the ears are protruding, they may be rotated back.
-If some of the natural folds are missing, they can be created.
-Missing or abnormal sections of the ear may be reconstructed from tissues taken from other parts of the ear or body.
+If the ears are protruding, they may be rotated backward.
+If some of the natural folds of the ear are missing, they can be created from tissues taken from other parts of the ear or body.
 Ears that have been injured and are thickened can be thinned and sculpted.
-At the end of the operation, a pressure dressing is placed over the ear.
+At the end of the operation, a pressure dressing is placed over the ear(s) to hold it in place while it heals.

 Back to top